ssvlabs/ssv-network/README.md

 ```sh
 npx hardhat run --network <your-network> scripts/validate-upgrade-ssv-network.ts
 ```
-Like on the deployment process, you will be guided to the steps for creating or reusing a git tag for the new upgrade.
+Like the deployment process, you will be guided to the steps for creating or reusing a git tag for the new upgrade.

 To fire the upgrade process: